keesvv/humix/README.md

 - [ ] Filesystem utilities (fsck, mkfs, etc)
 - [ ] Core utilities (ls, rm, etc)
 - [ ] Installer TUI
+- [ ] Display server
+- [ ] Window manager
+- [ ] Audio codecs

 This list will be updated from time to time.

 ## Known issues

 ### To be solved

+- The kernel is still very hardwired to the x86 platform.
+It should be further abstracted to allow for portability.

 ### Solved